discoverygarden/bcelndora/docs/migration_invoking.md

 # Staging and running a migration

+## Kubernetes Access

+1. Connect to the VPN.
+2. SSH to the node.

+### Drupal Container Configuration
+1. List all available namespaces via: `kubectl get namespaces`.
+2. Switch to the desired site via: `kubectl config set-context --current --namespace={site}`.
+3. Get a shell (if required) via:
+   `kubectl exec --stdin --tty deployments/drupal  -- /bin/bash`
+4. Verify the site is correct via:
+   `echo $DRUSH_OPTIONS_URI`

-In the following documentation the following servers are referenced:
+5. In the following documentation the following servers are referenced:

 #### dc server
 Refers to the server that has `kubectl` and access to the cluster.
 It can be